1. Home

 Read-only

-View calendar events including details but can not make changes.
+Allows the user to view calendar events including details but not make any changes.

 Read-only, no details